Chnapy/youtube-album-uploader/README.md

 Need exactly 1 number.
 Specify the youtube category for all videos.
 For example, 10 is for Music.
 Default value: `10`.

+* `--parallelProcess 4`

+Need exactly 1 number, higher than 0.
+Specify the number of video convert process running in the same time.
+**Be careful, a number too high for your CPU may cause some troubles to your computer !**
+Default value: `4`.

 * `--output "multiple"`